On hidden cofounders

 We may be living at AI ground zero in SF today, but inspiration is personal.

-Mine stems from a bootstrapped startup in the tropics, thirty four years ago, eight thousand and five hundred miles from where I sit writing this post today.
+But also, it comes from a certain bootstrapped startup in the tropics, thirty four years ago, eight thousand and five hundred miles from where I sit writing this post today.

 On creating something from nothing

-Singapore, where my husband and I had the fortune to come of age, is an extremely young country.
+Singapore, where I had the fortune to come of age, is an extremely young country.
 Its residents today are mostly descendants of immigrants from around the South China Sea (referred to as Nanyang) and Bahasa-speaking countries (like Malaysia and Indonesia).

 Contrary to Crazy Rich Asians, most of us (I say the collective us) did not come from money.
 We (a collective we) chose Singapore as a safe haven from the upheaval of the early 1900s, the second world war, and nation-building turbulence post-independence.